Hafeez Contractor: Early life

 Hafeez Contractor was born in Mumbai on 19 June 1950 into a Parsi family.
-He attended Boys' Town Public School Nasik before moving on to the University of Mumbai's Sir J.J.
-College of Architecture in 1975.
-He then won a scholarship to Columbia University, where he completed his master's degree.
+He attended Boys' Town Public School in Nashik before moving on to the University of Mumbai's Academy of Architecture in 1975.
+While in his undergraduate course, his work often filled entire classrooms, where unique and bold designs were expressed through detailed drawings and models.
+At the end of his five-year course, in 1975, he was invited to exhibit his college work in a one-man-show at the Jehangir Art Gallery, Mumbai, cosponsored by the Academy of Architecture and the J.J College of Architecture.
+He then won a scholarship to Columbia University, where he completed his master's degree in 1977.